wp-plugins/wp-simple-firewall/readme.txt

 login attacks.

 And you hardly need to configure anything!
 Simply check the options to turn them on, set a cooldown interval and you're instantly protected.

+= SPAM and Comments Filtering =

+As of version 1.6, this plugin integrates [GASP Spambot Protection](http://wordpress.org/plugins/growmap-anti-spambot-plugin/).

+We have taken this functionality a level further and added the concept of unique, per-page visit, Comment Tokens.

+**Comment Tokens** are unique keys that are created every time a page loads and they are uniquely generated based on 3 factors:

+1. The visitors IP address.
+1. The Page they are viewing
+1. A unique, random number, generated at the time the page is loaded.

+This is all handle automatically and your users will not be affected - they'll still just have a checkbox like the original GASP plugin.

+These comment tokens are then embedded in the comment form and must be presented to your WordPress site when a comment is posted.
+The plugin will then examine the token, the IP address from which the comment is coming, and page upon which the comment is being posted.
+They must all match before the comment is accepted.

+Furthermore, we place a cooldown (i.e. you must wait X seconds before you can post using that token) and an expiration on these comment tokens.
+The reasons for this are:

+1. Cooldown means that a spambot cannot load a page, read the unique comment token and immediately re-post a comment to that page.
+It must wait a while.
+This has the effect of slowing down the spambots, and, if the spambots get it wrong, they've wasted that token - as tokens can only be used once.
+1. Expirations mean that a spambot cannot get the token and use it whenever it likes, it must use it within the specfied time.

+This all combines to make it much more difficult for spambots (and also human spammers as they have to now wait) to work their dirty magic :)

 == Installation ==